wp-plugins/fv-wordpress-flowplayer/readme.txt

 = I installed the plugin, inserted the video, but it's not working, only a gray box appears. =

 FV Flowplayer calls some javascript from the footer.
-That means your footer.php file must contain the &lt;?php wp_footer(); ?&gt; Wordpress hook.
+That means your footer.php file must contain the &lt;?php wp_footer(); ?&gt; Wordpress hook, usually inserted just before &lt;/body&gt; tag.
 Almost all themes do this out of the box, but if you've customised your theme there's a chance that you might have deleted this call.

 = I tried to change some setting in the admin section, but without effect.  =